pankajnandy/SpecflowSeleniumFramework_UIAutomation/README.md

 Included WebDriver Factory Implementation

 7. Test Scripts:
-Write Test Scripts: Create test classes with methods annotated with @Test.
+Write Test Scripts: Create test Scripts using the Specflow feature file in Gherkin language and the step implementaion in the Step Definition files.
 Use the Page Object Model to interact with page elements.
-Parameterization: Parameterize tests using test data (e.g., TestNG data providers or external data sources).

 8. App.config
 Added App.config to add browser info.
 Can be used to manipulate for CI/CD .